cloudmesh-project/reu-2014/_sources/projects/bioinformatics.txt

 However, these processes and methods are incredibly heuristic and prone to error.
 There methods in place are constantly subject to tweaking and fine tuning.
-Also, the tools and processes in place are currently understood only by a few.
+Also, the tools and processes in place are currently understood only by a few making it difficult for other groups or scientists to be able to access and use them.

 Design